wea-f/ByePassHub/MakeYourOwnLink.md

 | Other unblockers have specific tutorials in their discord servers.
 To find their discord server, go to the [Proxy Discord Servers section](https://github.com/wea-f/ByePassHub/blob/main/mainUnblockers.md#caution-many-of-these-servers-will-ban-you-for-leaking-leaks-publicly-use-it-for-private-use-only) in the main Unblockers file.

 10. After putting the IP destination to your subdomain, press "save."
 Complete the captcha.
-11. Wait a couple minutes for your site to register and go to the link you created!
+11. Wait a couple minutes for your site to register and go to the link you created (and make more if you want)!
-12. OPTIONAL: If you want, you can donate your created, working link in this [form](https://forms.gle/FaHsGQxFTnZ6uSvn9)!
-I will put the link in the mainUnblockers.md file, this will be highly appreciated!

 ### Make links with Vercel
 Link: https://vercel.com/new/clone?repositoryurl=`ReplaceThisWithRepositoryURL`